Krunal3909/Traffic-Sign-Recognition/README.md

 - Install all the dependencies
 - Clone this repository
 - You need the Streamlit App folder to run this application.
-- In your Command line/Terminal go to the directory where you have upload.py file then type
+- In your Command line/Terminal go to the directory where you have upload (.py) file then type
 #### streamlit run app.py